Revature-Reverse/Reverse-Angular/README.md

 # ReverseAngular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.8.

+Styling:
+  Mainly CSS and some parts such as the loading page we used SCSS.
+We also used Materials.

 ## Development server